KagariSoft/renxel/README.md

-# Renpy translation to Excel and Excel to Renpy translation
+# Renpy dialogues to Excel and Excel to Renpy translation

 ## How to work